jarun/googler/README.md

 #### Downloading a single file

-Googler is a single standalone script, so you could download just a single file if you'd like to.
+`googler` is a single standalone script, so you could download just a single file if you'd like to.

 To install the latest stable version, run